modmaker/DECAMUX/README.md

 **A8**: Not without modifying the BeBoprm but in theory it could be made to work.

 **Q9**: I don't want to order 3 boards because I only need one.
-**A9**: The board post a message on the MachineKit list, or send me a mail and I'll see whether I still have one for sale.
+**A9**: Post a message on the MachineKit list, or send me a mail and I might have a spare for sale.

 **Q10**: I'm only having basic soldering skills.
 The latch on the DECAMUX has 0.65 mm pitch leads.
 Help!
 **A10**: I'm looking into producing an assembled version.
 Drop me a mail if you're interested.

-**Q11**: What are the jumper settings on the BeBoPr++ when I want to use the DECAMUX.
+**Q11**: What are the jumper settings on the BeBoPr++ when I want to use the DECAMUX?
 **A11**: Both JP3 and JP4 on the bootom side of the BeBoPr++ should be closed.

+**Q12**: Do I need a special device tree overlay for the DECAMUX?
+**A12**: Yes, you need the cape-bebopr-pp overlay instead of the default cape-bebopr-brdg.
+If you disable the default overlay in uEnv.txt, the proper one will be loaded by the Axis startup script.